 In short, I want to become a better writer and a better person.

 If so, awesome!
 Because this is gonna be hard and I need a buddy.

-First, I have a Bachelor’s in English and an Master’s in writing.
+First, I have a Master’s in writing.

 I learned a lot of neat stuff during my academic journey.
 (And I paid a lot of money for said neat stuff, so I should keep it all to myself…

 …but I’d rather share it with you, for free, because it might help you become a better writer, and that’s important to me.)

 I’ve also struggled with three mental illnesses for most of my life.
 The good news is, I’m in recovery now.

 The better news is, I know some tricks for putting your inner demons on “Do Not Disturb” mode so you can get some writing done, whether you’re a novelist, poet, freelancer, or blogger.

 (Or, like me, a combination of all the above and then some.)